dejurin/format-money-js/README.md

 ![download per month](https://img.shields.io/npm/dm/format-money-js)

-Tiny JavaScript library (684 bytes) by CurrencyRate.today, providing simple and advanced number, money and currency formatting.
+Tiny JavaScript library (1kB bytes) by CurrencyRate.today, providing simple way and advanced number, money and currency formatting and removes all formatting/cruft and returns the raw float value.

+# Functions

+**from**:  money and currency formatting;
+**un**: removes all formatting/cruft and returns the raw float value.

 ## Example